 In the box below include the total number of whole time equivalent posts for the organisation employed through monies from all funders.
 Separately provide the number of whole time equivalent posts funded through the UBU Your Place Your Space scheme.
 Indicate the total number of adult volunteers, CE staff and students in the organisation along with their average weekly hours.

 4.3 Budget

-State the TYFS (or RYFS) funding received in 2019.
+State the UBU funding received in 2023.

 Indicate which strands the applicant organisation is applying for (this should follow what was indicated in section 2.1 above).
-Provide the quantity of funding applied for under each strand for